-The London campus curriculum is similar to the Paris one.
-The “essentials” of Paris programme are exclusively taught in English with some anglo-saxon methodology inputs :
+The London campus curriculum is similar to that offered by our Paris university.
+The “essentials” of Paris programme are exclusively taught in English with some anglophone methodology inputs :

-Language training (English + 2nd foreign language mandatory) is reinforced through workshops adapted to the student levels.
-English classes and workshops take place at the Dauphine London campus, whereas 2nd foreign language classes are held at UCL Center of Languages & International Education.
-Courses are available for up to 7 different levels of proficiency and teaching includes on-campus classes, language labs and on-line self-evaluation exercises.
+Language training (English + 2nd foreign language mandatory) is reinforced through workshops adapted to student levels.
+English classes and workshops take place at the Dauphine London campus and 2nd foreign language classes are held at the UCL Center of Languages & International Education.
+Courses are available for up to 7 different levels of proficiency and teaching includes on-campus classes, language labs and online self-evaluation exercises.

 BEM London students spend from 17 to 22 hours per week in class.
-This is slightly less than their Paris campus counterparts to allow the students to spend extra-time on reading and preparing the lectures, which is more consistent with the anglo-saxon methodology.
-The academic year is divided into two semesters, each comprising 12 weeks of classes, 1 study week and 1 exams week.
-Classes are typically 90 minutes-long; students are assessed via continuous assessments and final exams.
+This is slightly less than their Paris campus counterparts to allow the students to spend extra time on reading and preparing the lectures, which is more consistent with English university system methodology.
+The academic year is divided into two semesters, each comprising 12 weeks of classes, 1 study week and 1 exam week.
+Classes are typically 90 minutes-long; students are assessed through continuous assessments and final exams.

-BEM London's curriculum is designed to give students the basic knowledge, skills and techniques they need in Economics, Management and Social Sciences to successfully complete the third and final year of their Bachelor's degree :
+BEM London's curriculum is designed to give students the basic knowledge, skills and techniques they need in Economics, Management and Social Sciences to successfully complete the third and final year of their Bachelor's degree, whether: